AlexSafatli/os/README.md

 As described in
 [*the little book about OS development*](https://littleosbook.github.io/), the following should be performed on a Debian-based system.
-Similar packages should be downloaded on other platforms.
+Similar packages could be downloaded on other platforms but that has not been tested.
+Development has been performed on both **Ubuntu 15.10** and **elementary OS Freya**.

     sudo apt-get install build-essential nasm genisoimage bochs bochs-sdl